Need more help? Check out our Help Center.

 What can I expect in terms of the sound and video quality?

-Connection problems can be caused by a variety of outside factors such as low quality or older equipment or an overloaded computer (e.g., too many programs running), but in general, poor video quality is attributable to a poor internet connection.
+Connection problems can be caused by a variety of outside factors such as low quality, older equipment, or an overloaded computer (i.e. too many programs running).
+In general, poor video quality is attributable to a poor internet connection.

 Here are some basic steps that can improve the overall quality:

-- Use wired Ethernet instead of wifi whenever possible.
-Wifi will work, but you may experience a lag and interference, which can make your video and audio choppy.
-Wired internet will give you a much smoother, more consistent experience.
+- Use wired Ethernet instead.
+Wifi will work, but you may experience a lag or some interference, which can make your video and audio choppy.
+A wired Ethernet internet will give you a smoother, more consistent experience.

 Will my clients have to install or download anything in order to join the session?

-If my client prefers to use a mobile device, is there an app they can get?
+If my client prefers to use a mobile device, is there an app they can use?

-Yes!
-We offer secure, HIPAA compliant Android and iPhone apps.
+Yes.
+We offer a secure, HIPAA-compliant Android and iPhone app.